nieheyong/starflare/README.md

 Contributions are welcome!
 If you have any ideas, bug fixes, or feature requests, please feel free to open an issue or submit a pull request.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/nieheyong/starflare/blob/main/LICENSE) file for details.